 It’s no secret that the media is full of diet culture messaging.

-We’re constantly told that our bodies are somehow wrong, flawed, too big in certain places, too small in others, and the list goes on and on.
-And then we’re sold on a product or service that promises to “fix” our problems and leave us feeling confident, happy, and healthy.
+We’re constantly told that our bodies are flawed, too big in certain places, too small in others, or otherwise a problem.
+And then we’re sold on a supplement, workout program, or medication that promises to “fix” the problem and leave us feeling confident, happy, and healthy.

 Consciously consuming media could include reducing your time on social media and curating your feed to include more body diversity and less diet culture-related posts